IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ---

-# The purpose of this playbook is to configure the system bits and pieces of the
+# Configure the system bits and pieces of the virtual machines.

 # 1. Configure the VM locales.